formal-land/coq-of-ocaml/README.md

 * existential types ✔️
 * partial support of GADTs 🌊
 * partial support of polymorphic variants 🌊
-* ignores extensible types 🌊
+* partial support of extensible types 🌊
 * ignores side-effects ❌

 Even in case of errors we try to generate some Coq code.
 The generated Coq code should be readable and with a size similar to the OCaml source.
 One should not hesitate to fix remaining compilation errors, by hand or with a script (name collisions, missing `Require`,...).